sleede/fab-manager/doc/environment.md

 A comma separated list of settings that cannot be changed from the UI.
 Please refer to https://github.com/sleede/fab-manager/blob/master/app/models/setting.rb for a list of possible values.
 Only the system administrator can change them, with the command: `ENV=value rails fablab:setup:env_to_db`
-<a name="OAUTH2_SCOPE"></a>

-    OAUTH2_SCOPE

-A comma separated list of scopes that will be requested when authenticating with OAuth2.
 <a name="SSO_DEBUG"></a>

     SSO_DEBUG